The following are key types and sources of information regarding the labor market, available for those involved in the

 - By 2026, the largest share of the labor force will be 55 and older.

 - Asian and Latino/a workers are projected to grow at a much faster rate than other groups of workers.
-By 2026, Latino/as will make up 20% of the labor force.
+By 2026, the Latinx population will make up 20% of the labor force.

 The Illinois Department of Employment Security (IDES) produces Illinois Labor Market Projections (which do not include salary data).
 These projections are available for the short-term (2016-18) or long-term (2014-2024) and are organized by occupation or by industry.
 Here are some selected data sets:1Also available as spreadsheets from the IDES website.